 - Supporting ingredients: Must complement protein without diluting the claim

-Similarly, if your claim is “low sugar,” it won’t matter if you are using jaggery, stevia, monk fruit, or any other alternative sweetener; what truly matters is the final sugar content backed by hard nutritional data.
+Similarly, if your claim is “low sugar,” it won’t matter whether you use jaggery, stevia, monk fruit, or any other alternative sweetener; what truly matters is the final sugar content, backed by hard nutritional data.

 Bottom line?
-Your food product development must be mapped backward from the claim you want to make.
+Your food product development must be mapped backwards from the claim you want to make.

 Clean Label: Another Layer In The Formula